shabtronic/Dual-Band-Limiter---JSFX/README.md

 Left some half-assed "cloner" system in there - tries to detect guitar picking and clone the signal with delays to give a big wide "Multi-Tracked" sound.
 Didn't work at all - sounds like a right old mess - hahhah.

+Also added a "Draw Freq" option - tries to identify peaks in the lower end of the FFT and displays the HZ - works, a little messy tho.

 ![](./Images/Image1.png)